Hough-Lab/Frontier/README.md

 To be able to open the mobile App, you need to either download the Expo Go app on your mobile or have the Android Studio installed in your computer.

+## Installation

+Install all dependencies at once.

+`npm run install-all`

+OR

 2 separate installations are required: one for the backend and one for the frontend.

 #### Backend